wjgilmore/dreamfactory-book/docs/reference/security.md

 **How does DreamFactory encrypt data in transit?
 Is it enabled by default or are additional steps required?**

 DreamFactory plugs into a variety of third-party data sources, including databases such as Microsoft SQL Server and MySQL, file systems such as S3, and third-party HTTP APIs such as Salesforce, Intercom, and Twitter.
 DreamFactory will then serve as a conduit for clients desiring to interacting with these data sources via an HTTP-based API.
 DreamFactory runs atop a standard web server such as Apache or Nginx, both of which support SSL-based communication.
 Provided HTTPS is enabled, all correspondence between DreamFactory and the respective clients will be encrypted.

+**I lost my DreamFactory administrator password.
+How can I recover it?**

+DreamFactory uses one-way encryption for passwords, meaning that once they are encrypted they cannot be decrypted.
+If email-based password recovery has not been configured, you can create a new administrator account by logging into the terminal console included with all versions of DreamFactory.
+To do so, begin by SSHing into your DreamFactory server.
+Next, navigate to the DreamFactory root directory.
+For those who used an automated DreamFactory installer, the root directory will be `/opt/dreamfactory`.
+The path will vary in accordance to other installers.

+Next, enter the terminal console:

+    $ php artisan tinker
+    Psy Shell v0.9.12 (PHP 7.2.28 — cli) by Justin Hileman

+Use the following command to retrieve the desired administrator account.
+You'll need to swap out the placeholder email address with the actual administrator address:

+    >>> $u = \DreamFactory\Core\Models\User::where('email', 'known@admin-email.com')->first();

+Change the password to the desired value and save the results:

+    >>> $u->password = 'secret';
+    => "secret"
+    >>> $u->save();
+    => true

+You can confirm the password has been encrypted (hashed) by referencing the `$u` object's `password` attribute:

+    >>> $u->password
+    => "$2y$10$jtlt8D8fHWzgoosAV/P6m.w459QE6ntNfbXo.1x6V9GPXGVT7IFfm"

+Exit the console, and return to the browser to login using the new password:

+    >>> exit